j2objc-contrib/j2objc-gradle/README.md

 ### Build Commands

-The plugin will output the generated source and libaries to the `build/j2objcOutputs` directory.
+The plugin will output the generated source and libaries to the `build/j2objcOutputs` directory and run all tests.
 It is integrated with Gradle's Java build plugin and may be run as follows:

     ./gradlew shared:build